gbalan-microej/docs/PlatformDeveloperGuide/uiImageRaw.rst

 * Drawing an image is slightly slower than when using Display format.

+The file format is quite similar to :ref:`section_image_standard_raw`.

 .. _section_image_binary_raw:

 Binary Format
 =============

-This format is not compatible with the Image Core and by MicroUI.
+This format is not compatible with the Image Renderer and by MicroUI.
 It is can be used by MicroUI addon libraries which provide their own images managements.

 Advantages: